yuefan98/nleis.py/docs/source/getting-started.rst

 Step 1: Installation
 ====================

 If you are not familiar with :code:`impedance.py`, please first read `their documentation <https://impedancepy.readthedocs.io/en/latest/getting-started.html>`_ before exploring this toolbox.
 This toolbox is designed to be fully integrated into the :code:`impedance.py` in the future.
-If you are only interested in `nleis.py`, please skip this part and follow the pip install instruction of `nleis.py`.
+If you are only interested in :code:`nleis.py`, please skip this part and follow the pip install instruction for :code:`nleis.py`.
 If you would like to use the impedance.py integrated version of nleis.py (which will be integrated soon), please first clone it from the GitHub repo using the following command,

 .. code-block:: bash